Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Essays/Charles-Hoskinson-Favorite-Philosophers.md

 “And **Tarski**” ([Wikipedia]( https://en.wikipedia.org/wiki/Alfred_Tarski), [SEP]( https://plato.stanford.edu/entries/tarski/)).
 Together these philosophers increased the level of precision we have in formal languages and language in general.

 ## Wittgenstein
-“Wittgenstein makes no sense at all to me.” – Charles.
+“*Wittgenstein makes no sense at all to me.*” – Charles.

-My commentary – Wittgenstein in effect founded logical atomism with his Tractatus Logico-Philosophicus (1921) – the intent of which is stated at the beginning as “The world is the totality of facts, not of things.”
-Which is referred to as the “Picture Theory of Language”.
-Later Wittgenstein revised his views (dubbing the Tractus “dogmatic”) and went on to write his “Philosophical Investigations” (1951) which introduced the concepts “Meaning as use”, “Language-games”, “Family Resemblance”, “Rule-following”, “Private Language” and “Forms of Life” into analytic philosophy.
+My commentary – Wittgenstein in effect founded **logical atomism** with his **Tractatus Logico-Philosophicus (1921)** – the intent of which is stated at the beginning as “*The world is the totality of facts, not of things.*” Which is referred to as the “*Picture Theory of Language*”.
+Later Wittgenstein revised his views (dubbing the Tractus “*dogmatic*”) and went on to write his **Philosophical Investigations” (1951)** which introduced the concepts “*Meaning as use*”, “*Language-games*”, “*Family Resemblance*”, “*Rule-following*”, “*Private Language*” and “*Forms of Life*” into analytic philosophy.

-“Kripke has Kripkenstein” – Charles.
+“*Kripke has Kripkenstein*” – Charles.

-My commentary – Charles is referring here to Saul Kripke’s “Wittgenstein on Rules and Private Language” (1982). ([Wikipedia]( https://en.wikipedia.org/wiki/Wittgenstein_on_Rules_and_Private_Language)) which, at its core, concerns the “rule-following paradox”.
-This paradox is a sceptical proposition which undermines the possibility of following rules in language: “no course of action could be determined by a rule, because any course of action can be made out to accord with the rule.”
-(Philosophical Investigations §201a).
+My commentary – Charles is referring here to Saul Kripke’s **Wittgenstein on Rules and Private Language (1982)**. ([Wikipedia]( https://en.wikipedia.org/wiki/Wittgenstein_on_Rules_and_Private_Language)) which, at its core, concerns the “*rule-following paradox*”.
+This paradox is a sceptical proposition concerning the possibility of following rules in language: “*.. no course of action could be determined by a rule, because any course of action can be made out to accord with the rule.*” (Philosophical Investigations §201a).

 ## What is the difference between philosophy and computer science?